-- 1. From September 2017 onwards all examinations passed and examination exemptions that were valid on 31 August 2017 remain valid unlimited unless specified otherwise in Section B. - 2.
-The validity period of a constituent examination is limited to the academic year in which it was sat. - 3.
-If the validity period of an examination passed or an examination exemption is limited in section B, the Examination Board can extend the limited validity period of an examination or exemption on the basis of hardship if a student submits a reasoned request to that effect. - 4.
+- 1. From September 2017 onwards, all examinations passed and examination that were valid on 31 August 2017 remain valid unlimited unless specified otherwise in Section B. - 2.
+If the validity period of an examination passed or an examination exemption is limited in section B, the Examination Board can extend the validity period of an examination or exemption on the basis of hardship if a student submits a reasoned request to that effect. - 3.
+The validity period of a constituent examination is limited to the academic year in which it was sat. - 4.
 The validity period of an interim examination is limited to the academic year in which it was sat or until the end of the course concerned, as stipulated in the Study Guide.